TimP-97/civvi-app/READEME.md

 ![apppreview](https://i.imgur.com/gVNHBut.png)

-Civvi (Civilian) is an app that lets you search congressional committees and save them to an authentcated user.
+Civvi (as in civilian) is an app that lets you search congressional committees and save them to an authentcated user.
+The central conceit of Civvi is to produce a more engaged and informed electorate who take a proactive approach in the democratic process.

 ***